Pee Wee Kirkland

-Richard "Pee Wee" Kirkland (born May 6, 1945) is a former American streetball player and drug kingpin.
+Richard "Pee Wee" Kirkland (born May 6, 1945) is a legendary American streetball player.

 Career

 Basketball

 Born in Manhattan, New York, Kirkland played varsity basketball at Charles Evans Hughes High School in Manhattan, New York, and was made an All-City guard.
-He was awarded a scholarship and attended Kittrell College, a community college in North Carolina, and was on the basketball team averaging 41 points per game.
+He was awarded a scholarship and attended Kittrell College, a community college in North Carolina, and was on the basketball team, averaging 41 points per game.
 He then attended Norfolk State University and played on the basketball team, teaming up with future NBA star Bob Dandridge.
 The Spartans won the CIAA title in 1968 with a 25–2 record; they lost in the second round of the NCAA Division II Men's Tournament.
-The next year their record was 21–4 and they lost in the first round of the D-II tournament.
+The next year their record was 21–4, and they lost in the first round of the D-II tournament.
 In 1969 he was drafted by the Chicago Bulls with the fourth pick in the thirteenth round.
 It is speculated that he turned the offer down because he was making more money in current ventures, including being a drug dealer, than he would in professional basketball.
 At the time, the opportunities offered to him outside of the NBA were far more lucrative, in terms of financial gain and public recognition.
-Kirkland was imprisoned for committing crimes, first in 1971 in Lewisburg, Pennsylvania.

-He also played in prison from 1981 to 1988 at Federal Correctional Institution, La Tuna in Texas.
-In the Anthracite Basketball League of central Pennsylvania he scored 100 and 135 points in two different games.

 Motivational speaker

-Kirkland travels the country speaking to youth about decision-making and pathways to success, in addition to self-esteem and other various issues plaguing the inner-cities of America.

 He presents his messages in the "School of Skillz"—a basketball and life skills campaign that is co-sponsored by Nike.
-The camps began in the 1990s on Saturdays in Harlem and has since become a nationwide endeavor.
-He has won championships as a high school coach at The Dwight School, a prestigious private school on the Upper West Side, in New York City.
+The camps began in the 1990s on Saturdays in Harlem and have since become a nationwide endeavor.
+He has won championships as a high school coach at The Dwight School, a prestigious private school on the Upper West Side in New York City.
 One of his early breakthroughs involved reaching out to youth such as Hanif "Camel" Warren.
 As an educator and social worker, Kirkland utilizes the respect he receives from young people because of his gangster past to reach at-risk youth and break down their misconceptions about "keepin' it real" on the streets.

 Kirkland earned a master's degree in human services from Lincoln University.